SEJ103 - Materials Engineering Project

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 1 x 2 hour practical per week, 1 x 2 hour studio (structured) per week, 1 x 2 hour studio (facilitated/unstructured) per week.
+1 x 2 hour online content per week (recordings provided), 1 x 2 hour practical per week, 1 x 2 hour studio (structured) per week, 1 x 2 hour studio (facilitated/unstructured) per week.
 Campus students are required to attend and participate in project-based activities at the Geelong Waurn Ponds Campus during the trimester.

 |Scheduled learning activities - cloud (online)||